-During the construction of the PL a variety of construction vehicles will be travelling to and from the PL corridor, these will include trailers, trucks, and other heavy and light vehicles.
+During the construction of the PL a variety of construction vehicles will be travelling to and from the site, these will include trailers, trucks, and other heavy and light vehicles.

-No night-time works will take place.
+No Night-time works will take place and the corridor might require floodlighting for security.

-Currently the topography of the corridor is flat and the PL will not require any topographical changes.
+Currently the topography of the PL corridor is very flat and the PL will not require any topographical changes.